jod-li/flutster/README.md

 ## Use cases:
 * Recording user events such as clicks and taps on widgets
-* Track widget behavior and detect sources of UI jank
+* Track widget behavior and detect sources of UI issues
 * Compare widgets with screenshots for difference using a variety of algorithms
 * Simulate robo testing on Flutter apps
 * Store recordings of your application

 ## What you can track
 Taps:
-* Time the tap occured
+* Time the tap occurred
 * Location of a tap
 * Duration of a tap
 * Widget tracking the event

 Keys:
-* Time the key press occured
+* Time the key press occurred
 * Character of key pressed
 * Duration of a key press
 * Widget tracking the event